-We have been telling our healthcare clients for years that local SEO is an essential component of patient acquisition.
-Firstly, keep in mind that when people search locally they tend to follow along and introduce themselves in person when they search for local businesses.
+We’ve been telling our healthcare clients for years that local SEO is an essential component of patient acquisition.
+People tend to follow up and introduce themselves in person when they search for local businesses.

 In short, by optimizing your content, business listings, and overall digital presence for one or more local markets, you can ensure you reach them.

 Acquiring Patients on your website